TheGuinz/disney_reviews_rag/README.md

 Query Endpoint: A /query endpoint that accepts user questions and returns a generated answer from the LLM.

 - Local LLM Integration: The application is configured to use a local Ollama model (llama3.1:8b) for all Q&A logic, eliminating the need for external API calls to services like OpenAI.
 - Asynchronous Operations: The application uses asyncio to handle blocking operations like the LLM invocation in a separate thread, ensuring the API remains responsive and non-blocking.
+- FAISS Vector Store: The project uses FAISS to efficiently search and retrieve relevant document chunks, which is essential for the RAG pipeline's performance and accuracy.

 ## Performance Monitoring:

 - Request Counter: A database-backed counter tracks the total number of requests to the API.
 - LLM Latency: Dedicated logging within the /query endpoint captures the specific time taken for the LLM's response, allowing for granular performance analysis of the most critical component.

 ## Installation & Setup